-What happens inside the brain of a person who’s given that kind of task?
+Okay, so what happens inside the brain of a person who’s given that kind of task?

 …then their fascination will be conveyed to their pupils?

 In the book you edited, Nurty edukacji alternatywnej w świetle wiedzy o procesach uczenia się [Trends in Alternative Education in Light of Knowledge of Learning Processes], various pedagogical ideas that differ from the Prussian model are presented.
-It turns out that the concepts of Maria Montessori, Rudolph Steiner and Friedrich Fröbel have found confirmation in modern research into the brain.
+It turns out that the concepts of Maria Montessori, Rudolph Steiner, and Friedrich Fröbel have found confirmation in modern research into the brain.
 How is that possible?
-These people were developing their ideas a century ago or more!
+These people were developing their ideas a century ago or more.